-Seven students from three schools in Madrid attended the 2019/2020 course.
+Six students from two schools in Madrid attended the 2020-2021 course.
 We also held mentoring sessions to individually assist and support each pupil.

 Law Talks at Prisons is another programme specifically designed by the Foundation, providing inmates with general legal training (covering topics such as labour law, commercial law and civil law).

 The Foundation organises its Support Programme for the Reintegration of Young Offenders in partnership with the Spanish Agency for the Rehabilitation and Reintegration of Young Offenders of the Autonomous Region of Madrid and the Valencia Regional Department for Equality and Inclusive Policies.
 The scheme provides a basic training module to give children housed at young offenders institutions information and legal guidance to help prevent recidivism.
 The aim is to get the youths to rethink and address those behavioural issues or deficiencies underlying their antisocial behaviour and to give them sufficient social skills and resources to enable them to behave responsibly within the community.

 The workshops on reinsertion into the labour market include a module providing basic legal training, the aim of which is to educate and train youths and adults at risk of social exclusion in order to facilitate their access to the labour market.

 The Professor Uría Foundation works with Cáritas Madrid, Down Madrid and Fundación Capacis to provide training to their students.

 In addition to the educational programmes mentioned above, our volunteers collaborate on programmes set up by other organisations, such as preparatory courses for the CCSE exam (Spanish Constitutional and Sociocultural Awareness Test), which is designed for immigrants.